 A whole-home generator quietly waits in the background, ready to take over the moment you need it.
 Unlike portable generators that require manual setup in the middle of a storm, a standby unit works automatically, restoring power to your home within seconds of an outage.
 This means your lights stay on, your refrigerator keeps running, and your HVAC system maintains a comfortable temperature.
 It’s a seamless transition that protects your home and family from the moment the power goes out until it’s safely restored.
 Investing in a Generac generator is a practical step toward ensuring your home remains a safe haven, allowing you to work from home, keep the kids entertained, and go about your day without missing a beat.

-How Automatic Standby Generators Work
+How Does an Automatic Standby Generator Work?

 Think of a standby generator as your home’s personal power plant.
 It’s permanently installed outside your house, much like an air conditioning unit, and is wired directly into your electrical panel.
 The system includes an automatic transfer switch, which is the real brains of the operation.
 This switch constantly monitors the flow of electricity from the utility company.
 The second it detects an interruption, it automatically disconnects your home from the grid and signals the generator to start.
 Within seconds, the generator is up to speed and begins supplying power to your home.
 You don’t have to do a thing.
 This hands-off process ensures a seamless residential standby generator installation provides power even if you’re away from home.